WHOIGit/nes-lter-nutrient/methods.md

 # Quality Assurance

 We assured that the geographic and temporal coverage of the clean data table were within expected ranges.
 We confirmed that values matched the previous version of this data package.
 For each nutrient we checked differences between replicates, visually inspected plotted values, and performed a range check.
 We provided an IODE quality flag for the phosphate data to identify a small number of samples with possible contamination (quality flag 3 for questionable).
+For transect cruises in version 4, phosphate quality is unevaluated (quality flag 2).
 All other samples are considered good quality.

 # Related Packages